kanchan-kharkwal/Parking_Management_System/README.md

 ```
 npm i dotenv
-.env is also needed which ca'nt be shared here but can given if and when needed
 ```
+!Note: An .env file is required for configuration.
+This file cannot be shared publicly but can be provided upon request.

 ### Frontend Setup